 How adventurous, physically fit and time-constraint you are will likely dictate how you plan your Eiffel Tower visit.
 It could also depend on the weather.
 The Eiffel Tower is open every day but going to the top is best reserved for clearer weather.

-After passing through the first security checkpoint, you’ll find yourself on the Esplanade with the tower looming above.
+After passing through the first Eiffel Tower entrance security checkpoint, you’ll find yourself on the Esplanade with the tower looming above.
 Enjoy multiple opportunities for pictures and sample the buffets that dot the Esplanade.

-Due to two security check points, and the number of tourists visiting daily, please be considerate and not bring a lot with you on your visit.
+Due to two security check points, and the number of Eiffel Tower visitors daily, please be considerate and not bring a lot with you on your visit.
 Stick to a small bag with only the necessities so you don’t cause delays or risk having any items confiscated.
-Think airport security!
+Think airport security.